-When I was in middle and high school, teachers will still experimenting with digital classrooms.
+When I was in middle and high school, teachers were still experimenting with digital classrooms.
 In computer labs, instructors would have complete access to our display screens at any time.
-They could freeze our screens, they could take control of our desktops, and they had full viewing capabilities.
+They could freeze our screens, take control of our desktops, and they had full viewing capabilities.

-However, these capabilities were limited to the computer labs and all laptop mobile labs were controlled only by a teacher’s ability to individually monitor screens while unsubtly hovering over our shoulders.
-Any work done from home was completely free of the jurisdiction of teachers, and online lessons were unheard of.
+However, these capabilities were limited to the stationary computer labs.
+Laptop mobile labs were controlled only by a teacher’s ability to individually monitor screens while unsubtly hovering over our shoulders.
+Any work done from home was free from the jurisdiction of teachers, and online lessons were unheard of.

 Since then, technology has changed and entire lessons are able to be conducted and managed from home if necessary.

 Digital classroom management and other tools don’t have to soak up your budget.
-Manage your classroom, instruct individual students, and conduct digital lessons for free with the top free collaboration tools and digital classroom management software.
+You can manage your classroom, instruct individual students, and conduct digital lessons for free with the top free collaboration tools and digital classroom management software.

 Free Classroom Management Software

-iTALC is an open-source digital classroom management software that gives you complete control of your students computers, allowing you to display lessons, aid in corrections, view workstation progress, and lock out particular users.
+Veyon is an open-source digital classroom management software–built off of iTALC–that gives you complete control of your student’s computers, allowing you to display lessons, aid in corrections, view workstation progress, and lock out particular users.

-The first impression I had about iTALC was how clean the user interface was for a free and open-source software.
-As far as user interfaces go, iTALC is visually pleasing and straightforward with 3-D icons, simple prompts, and easy navigation.
-Adding to its user-friendly nature, iTALC is also easy to install and run on any major operating system (Windows, Linux, OSX).
+The first impression I had about Veyon was how clean the user interface was for a free and open-source software.
+Veyon is visually pleasing and straightforward with 3D icons, simple prompts, and easy navigation.
+Adding to its user-friendly nature, Veyon is also easy to install and run on any major operating system (Windows, Linux, OSX).

-Have you used iTALC?
+Have you used Veyon?
 Be sure to leave a review!

-That being said, it has a clean user interface which allows up to 3,000 screens for monitoring.
-Where LanSchool Lite falls short of other software, such as iTALC, is the limited interaction with the monitored screens.
+That being said, it has a clean user interface which allows users to monitor up to 3,000 screens.
+Where LanSchool Lite falls short of other software, such as Veyon, is the limited interaction with the monitored screens.
 With LanSchool Lite you can view screens in real-time, view their active applications and last visited website, and you are able to arrange the screens in any order you desire.

-Unfortunately, functionality and features ends there.
+Unfortunately, functionality and features end there.
 In order to unlock interactive features, you must purchase the full LanSchool software.